SimonDelord/UBI-Security/README.md

 This is the first pipeline
  - Copy the Red Hat UBI into a local container registry:
     - check signature of the Red Hat UBI
-    - provide SBOM (Software Bill of Material) for the Red Hat UBI
     - upload UBI to private local Container Registry
-    - sign UBI in the private local Container Registry
-    - check for vulnerabilities in the UBI in the local Container Registry
+    - check for vulnerabilities in the UBI in the local Container Registry (this provides more information than the Red Hat container catalog).

 The second pipeline is the following:
  - based on the vulnerabilities found in the UBI in the local container registry